litecuts/Major-Project/proposal.md

 - Players (X, Y)
 - Sound Effects
 - Background or Terrain
+- Arrays

 ## Nice To Have
 - Increase the number of obstacles each level
 - Creating custom and making own Icons
 - AI Intelligence
+- Having a Nice and Decorative starting page